 sA is a full service design firm with work experience ranging in scales from small installations and fabrication projects, to urban planning and infrastructural design. sA also provides other design firms with fully immersive interactive virtual environments of unbuilt architectural projects and barely imaginable landscapes.

 T Jason Anderson earned a B.A. in Architecture from UC Berkeley and worked in San Francisco before relocating to New York City.
 After receiving his M.Arch degree from Columbia University, Jason explored New York City through a series of professional engagements that ranged from a video game startup to animation and print development before rejoining the architectural profession in 2002.
 He returned to San Francisco in 2006 to teach at California College of the Arts, where he is an Associate Professor.
 After having worked with K+D.Lab, a.BIO+ and SHoP Architects in New York City, Group41 in San Francisco, and having run a solo practice for multiple years, Jason formed studioANOMALOUS with Digo Lima in 2013.

-Jason has taught design related courses with an emphasis on technology within both the graduate and undergraduate departments of California College of the Arts, and has previously taught at University of California Berkeley, Columbia University, Parsons School of Design, and Pratt Institute.
+Jason teaches design and technology courses with an emphasis on virtual and augmented reality within both the graduate and undergraduate departments of California College of the Arts, and has previously taught at University of California Berkeley, Columbia University, Parsons School of Design, and Pratt Institute.
 He has been an invited critic to design juries at the Architectural Association, Rensselaer Polytechnic Institute, SCI-Arc, Yale and the University of Pennsylvania.